HOW CAN WE IMPROVE OUR MEMORY?

 2) -Clarify your information.

-A computer cannot accurately retrieve data unless it has been entered correctly to get started.
+A computer cannot accurately retrieve data unless something has entered correctly it to get started.

 If someone mutters your name when they introduce it to you, feel free to ask the person to repeat it.
 Ask how it is spelled.